incomingstick/OpenRPG/README.md

 In the `build/` folder, run make check `$ make check`

 # Installing
+## Arch Linux Install
+We are now on the Arch User Repository!
+You can use your favorite AUR wrapper, or simply makepkg.

+**AUR Wrapper Example:** `$ yay -S openrpg-git`

+**Makepkg Example:** `$ git clone https://aur.archlinux.org/openrpg-git.git && cd openrpg-git && makepkg -si`

+## Installing from Source
 After building, in the `build/` folder, run make install `$ make install`

 # Uninstalling